CyCoreSystems/netdiscover/README.md

   * `publicv4`: the public (external) IPv4 address of the node
   * `publicv6`: the public (external) IPv6 address of the node

+Note that for DigitalOcean\'s hostname feature to work as expected, you need to change the Droplet name to the fully-qualified domain name of the host.
+Doing so will also cause DigitalOcean to register the reverse DNS lookup for the Droplet\'s IP address, so this should generally be done, anyway.

 ## Examples